Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 - Multi-step reasoning

-This is the most time-consuming but also the most sensitive evaluation.
+This is the slowest step but also the most sensitive.
 It's how we caught the Chinese-in-Spanish and monad-denial failures.

 Time: 1-2 hours